Jeroen-G/alpine-artisan/readme.md

 A set of lightweight Docker images created with Laravel in mind, but work just as fine for other applications.
 At the basis lies Alpine Linux and the amazing [Docker-Webstack](https://github.com/eXistenZNL/Docker-Webstack) which keeps the images that you pull in very small but usable.

 The image sets you up with Alpine Linux, PHP-FPM, Nginx.
-Currently there is an image for PHP 7.3 7.4 and 8.0 available.
+Currently there is an image for different PHP versions available.

 ## Installation
 In the folder of your application create two files: `docker-compose.yml` and `Dockerfile` (note that the latter has no extension).
 On the command line, run `docker compose up -d --build` and view your containerized application at `localhost:80`.